-6.1 MC13191 Operational Modes
+6.1 MC13192/MC13193 Operational Modes

-The MC13191 has a number of operational modes that allow for low-current operation.
-Transition from the Off Mode to Idle Mode occurs when $\overline{RST}$ is negated.
-Once in Idle Mode, the SPI is active and controls the IC.
+The MC13192/MC13193 has a number of operational modes that allow for low-current operation.
+Transition from the Off to Idle mode occurs when $\overline{\text{RST}}$ is negated.
+Once in Idle, the SPI is active and is used to control the IC.
 Transition to Hibernate and Doze modes is enabled via the SPI.
-Table 7 summarizes these modes, along with the transition times while Table 3 lists current drain in the various modes.
+These modes are summarized, along with the transition times, in Table 7.
+Current drain in the various modes is listed in Table 3, DC Electrical Characteristics.

-Mode Definition Transition Time To or From Idle Off All IC functions Off, Leakage only.
-RST asserted.
+Mode Definition Transition Time To or From Idle Off All IC functions Off, Leakage only. $\overline{\text{RST}}$ asserted.
 Digital outputs are tri-stated including IRQ 10 - 25 ms to Idle Hibernate Crystal Reference Oscillator Off.
 (SPI not functional.)
 IC Responds to ATTN.
 Data is retained.
-7 - 20 ms to Idle Doze Crystal Reference Oscillator On but CLKO output available only if Register 7, Bit 9 = 1 for frequencies of 1 MHz or less.
+7 - 20 ms to Idle Doze Crystal Reference Oscillator On but CLKO output available only if Register 7, Bit $9 = 1$ for frequencies of 1 MHz or less.
 (SPI not functional.)
 Responds to ATTN and can be programmed to enter Idle Mode through an internal timer comparator.
 (300 + 1/CLKO) μs to Idle Idle Crystal Reference Oscillator On with CLKO output available.
 SPI active.
+Receive Crystal Reference Oscillator On.
+Receiver On.
+144 μs from Idle Transmit Crystal Reference Oscillator On.
+Transmitter On.
+144 μs from Idle

 Table 7.
-MC13191 Mode Definitions and Transition Times
+MC13192/MC13193 Mode Definitions and Transition Times